Interested in what the club has to offer?

 • Climbing meets will usually leave a bit later, since the distance to travel is usually less and climbing doesn’t require a full day like hillwalking and mountaineering can.
 Details of each climbing meet (destination, departure time etc.) will be posted via the announcements forum near the time.

-• Full-weekend meets normally depart at 6pm on the Friday evening.
 Note that this time can sometimes change depending on how far we have to drive (sometimes we may have to leave earlier).
 Always check the latest announcements near the time.

 Lectures and Training